product guideMar 10, 2026·11 min read

-How Feature Request Extractor Automates Feature Requests
+How Feature Request Extractor Structures Slack Feedback

 The Problem

-Teams typically spend 30-60 minutes per cycle on the manual version of this workflow.
-Feature Request Extractor reduces that to seconds per execution, with consistent output quality every time.
+Teams typically spend 30–60 minutes per cycle on the manual version of this workflow.
+Feature Request Extractor reduces that to seconds per execution, with consistent quality every time.

 What This Blueprint Does